Am I really related to John Thomas?

 From Brutus of Troy, who crossed the sea of legend, to Urien Rheged, whose name lives in song, to Owain ab Urien, whose tale walks with romance, to Rhys ap Tewdwr, who guarded the old kingdom, to Rhys ap Gruffydd, the Lord Rhys, to Rhys ap Thomas at Bosworth: the story asks each generation what it will carry forward.

 The blood remembers is powerful language.
 Thomas Planet uses it as family poetry, not as a substitute for records.
-The next chapter is built with both courage and citations.
+We may be one family scattered by centuries, but the next chapter is built with both courage and citations.